NotAPoetButACriminal/menagerie/README.md

 A small bestiary of GATK-based sequencing pipelines for SLURM clusters.

 Each script is a single self-contained stage of a short-read DNA analysis workflow, written as an `sbatch` job.
-They chain together — BAM out of one is BAM into the next — but each can be run on its own, and each explains itself if you run it with no arguments.
+They chain together — the output of one is an input to the next — but each can be run on its own, and each explains itself if you run it with no arguments.

 The names follow one joke: a monster with its first syllable replaced by the file format or data type it deals with.